-The nymph and adult populations of thrips were recorded during the vegetative/fruiting stage of the crop from five randomly selected twigs/plant by tapping the shoot on the black paper and counting the number of thrips during before spray and 1st, 3rd, 7th, 10th and 15th days after each spray.
-The population of natural enemies (spider) were also recorded during the before spray and 10th and 15th days after each spray.
+The nymph and adult populations of thrips were recorded during the vegetative/fruiting stage of the crop from five randomly selected twigs/plant by tapping the shoot on the black paper and counting the number of thrips before spray and 1st, 3rd, 7th, 10th and 15th days after each spray.
+The population of natural enemies (spider) was also recorded before the spray and 10th and 15th days after each spray.
 The recorded data were subjected to statistical analysis.

 Results and Discussion